MEDAL ALERT – More Euro success as Adam Hession banks bronze - Irish Boxing

 The German marched forward in the second but the Galway fighter was content to walk him onto a number of counters.
 It wasn’t the dominance seen in round 1, in fact, it was a more competitive round and Hession was warned for hitting after the bell.
 However, it was a stanza he banked across the board to put one and a half feet into the semi-finals.

 The talented young bantamweight showed his back foot prowess in the final stanza and forced his opponent to take a standing eight with a beautifully timed and executed right hand.
-The fighter who was bullish in the first was matador like in the last and cruised over the line in style.
+The fighter who was bullish in the first was matador-like in the last and cruised over the line in style.

+Hession will face Polish top seed Pawel Brach in the semis tomorrow.

 There was no such joy for Kieran Molloy as he exited the tournament at the quarter final stage.